-From the point of view of reduction of time limits for performance of enforcement actions and increasing the effectiveness of enforcement proceedings in general, importance is attached to the application of modern technical solutions.
-In particular, it is necessary to improve the mechanisms for electronic notifications, expanding the means of notification and handing over decisions through mobile notifications and messages, which are currently applied in limited cases.
+Expanding the means of application of the electronic toolkit in enforcement proceedings it is necessary to improve the mechanisms for electronic notifications, expanding the means of notification and handing over decisions through mobile notifications and messages, which are currently applied in limited cases.
 Besides, in order to ensure the effectiveness of administration, the system of electronic document circulation between the Compulsory Enforcement Service and all state bodies and interested persons must be developed, the opportunity for participants of enforcement proceedings to carry out communication with the compulsory enforcement officer electronically - appealing decisions, submitting applications, receiving responses electronically, must be expanded.
 Besides, in order to ensure the accuracy of calculation of amounts subject to levy in execution within the scope of enforcement of writs of execution in monetary claims, it is necessary to introduce electronic tools for automatic calculation of all interests calculated against monetary liability and other fees, thereby excluding on the basis of calculations submitted by the holder of the claim (in particular, the bank and other financial organisation).